 The College Panhellenic Council (CPC) is the governing body of the five Panhellenic sororities at RIT, and serve as a liaison between National Panhellenic Council and RIT's Fraternity & Sorority Life.

-The Multicultural Greek Council (MGC) is the governing body of the fifteen cultural based fraternities and sororities at RIT, and serve as a liaison between the National Pan-Hellenic Council, National Association of Latino Fraternal Organizations, National Asian Pacific Islander Desi American Panhellenic Association, and RIT's Fraternity & Sorority Life.
+The Multicultural Greek Council (MGC) is the governing body of the thirteen culturally-based fraternities and sororities at RIT, and serve as a liaison between the National Pan-Hellenic Council, National Association of Latino Fraternal Organizations, National Asian Pacific Islander Desi American Panhellenic Association, and RIT's Fraternity & Sorority Life.

-The Interfraternity Council (IFC) is the governing body of the twelve fraternities at RIT, and serve as a liaison between the North American Interfraternity Conference and RIT's Fraternity & Sorority Life.
+The Interfraternity Council (IFC) is the governing body of the eleven NIC fraternities at RIT, and serve as a liaison between the North American Interfraternity Conference and RIT's Fraternity & Sorority Life.

 Fraternity & Sorority Life at RIT strives to:

 Fraternities and sororities are groups of individuals of similar interest bonded together by common goals and aspirations.
 These bonds are created through rituals that are based on common principles such as honor, friendship, truth, and knowledge.
 Each group works to instill and support these ideals in their members through their everyday activities.
 Membership in a Greek letter organization is a lifetime obligation.
 The choice to join the sorority community means working with a group of women who can exchange and stand for common goals and ideas while being held to a higher standard than other college students.